 The guys: Thank you very much.
 Thanks a bunch, Tanya.

 Tanya Ott: You can find Paul Lee and Chris Arkenberg’s 2019 predictions for China’s rollout of 5G and its expanding semiconductor business at deloitteinsights.com.
-That’s where we’ve gathered a whole bunch of predictions for technology, media and telecommunications—including clever speakers, eSports and quantum computing.
+That’s where we’ve gathered a whole bunch of predictions for technology, media and telecommunications—including smart speakers, eSports, and quantum computing.

 Duncan Stewart: There is going to be a thing that occurs, maybe this year, maybe next, maybe never—but most likely in the next year or two—called quantum supremacy.
 When that happens, that’s going to mark the first time that a quantum computer is able to perform a specific calculation using a practical amount of time and resources better than a classical computer.
 And I make predictions for a living and I predict right now it’s going to be front page news and everybody’s going to be talking about it.